-But when we look at the available hard facts, it quickly becomes evident that weed is indeed connected with lowering the sperm count and can even influence some rather erratic behavior in the remaining “swimmers”.
+When we look at the available hard facts, it quickly becomes evident that cannabis may be indeed connected with lowering the sperm count and can even influence some rather erratic behavior in the remaining “swimmers”.

 The science of stoned sperm

 When it comes to the science of cannabis versus sperm, the biggest obstacle lies in the general lack of knowledge on the subject, as the effects of cannabinoids on the spermatozoa are still widely unresearched, and because of this not yet fully understood.

 In the meantime, while we’re waiting for the scientists to figure out how exactly cannabis does what it does to sperm, there are several studies from which we can draw some direct conclusions.

 I’m going to summarize for you all the most important ones currently available, with links that lead to each individual study, respectively.